 Experience some nature without straying too far from the city.
 The arboretum does not charge admission on third Tuesdays of the month, though there is a catch: on free days, they do not offer guided tours or tram service inside the park.
 301 N. Baldwin Ave., Arcadia.

-MOCA Grand and MOCA Geffen offer free museum days on Thursdays from 5 p.m. to 8 p.m. but be sure to check their website for any updates; MOCA Geffen is currently closed until November 11.
-(Oh, and here’s one perk to jury duty: both DTLA museums offer free admission with your juror ID badge.)
-250 S. Grand Ave., downtown; 152 N. Central Ave., Little Tokyo; 8687 Melrose Ave., West Hollywood.
+MOCA Grand offerd free museum days on Thursdays from 5 p.m. to 8 p.m.
+MOCA Geffen and MOCA Grand offer free admission with a juror ID badge, should you find yourself downtown for jury duty.
+250 S. Grand Ave., downtown; 152 N. Central Ave., Little Tokyo.

 Opportunities to visit MoLAA gratis abound.
 Entry is free every Sunday all day, and the fourth Thursday from 5 to 9 p.m.
 Kids 12 and under get in for free any time, too.
 628 Alamitos Ave., Long Beach.

-Enter the NHM for free on all day on the first Tuesday of every month (except July and August).
-To ensure you get in, they suggest booking your free tickets online in advance.
+Like the Tar Pits, the NHM is usually free on all day on the first Tuesday of every month, but not in July and August.
 Los Angeles County residents with valid ID can also get in for free every Monday through Friday from 3 p.m. to 5 p.m.
 Admission is free at all times for California EBT cardholders, teachers, and active or retired military.
 900 Exposition Blvd., Exposition Park.

 Visit the collection and gardens of the Norton Simon Museum for free on the first Friday of the month from 5 to 8 p.m.
 Admission is also free any time for those 18 and under, students, EBT cardholders, employees of other museums or media outlets, and members of the American Alliance of Museums or International Council of Museums.
 411 W. Colorado Blvd., Pasadena.